Creating codes to identify

 [1] For a Southern African example of such a study, see Benjamin Smith & Sven Ouzman (2004).
 “Taking Stock: Identifying Khoekhoen Herder Rock Art in Southern Africa” Current Anthropology 45: 499-526.
 For a Saharan example, see Yves & Christine Gauthier (2007).
 “Monuments funéraires sahariens et aires culturelles” Les Cahiers de l’AARS 11:65-78.

-A consistent nomenclature for the rock art sites of the Sahara and Africa.
+[2] Full description in A consistent nomenclature for the rock art sites of the Sahara and Africa.
 Survey 9-12 (1996): 111-117 (643 Ko).